Welcome to today's edition of the Rush 24-7 podcast.

 That's what America's been reduced to.

-They shouldn't be a transitional period.
+There shouldn't be a transitional period.

-It's it should all be over.
+It should all be over.

-The election on Tuesday, new guy comes comes in on Monday.
+New guy comes in on Monday.

 I say that as an unassimilated foreigner.

-Uh let us go to Warren in Houston, Texas.
+Let us go to Warren in Houston, Texas.

-Warren, you're live on the Rush Limbaugh show.
+Warren, you're live on the Rush Limbaugh Show.

 Great to have you with us.

-It's great to talk to you.
+That's great to talk to you.

-Here's uh exercise in ridiculousness for you.
+Here's an exercise in ridiculousness for you.

-I think the rockets should be forced to perform behind the Playboy Bunnies.
+I think the Rockets should be forced to perform behind the Playboy Bunnies while the Playboy Bunnies sing, I would never sleep with such a poor sport.

-Then they should give them all a participation trophy and send them home.
+They should give them all a participation trophy and send them home.

 Okay.

-Now uh now you've got me.
+Now you've got me.

-I haven't seen a Playboy Buddy.
+I haven't seen a Playboy Bunny.

-And you do they are they still out there?
+Are they still out there?

 Oh, yeah, yeah.

-Now now now I'm with you, I'm with you there.
+Now I'm with you there.

-I must say, actually, while we're talking about it, and this isn't a partisan thing, uh, I don't think.
+I must say, actually, while we're talking about it, and this isn't a partisan thing, I don't think.

-I hope it's not a partisan point, but I actually I do prefer the costumes of the Playboy Bunnies to the ones of the Roquettes.
+But I actually, I do prefer the costumes of the Playboy Bunnies to the ones of the Rockettes.

-I'm just uh I'm I'm just in the spirit of the season.
+I'm just in the spirit of the season.

-I'm just trying to uh introduce a non-political note here, but it'll probably go the way of Steve Martin's tweet about Carrie Fisher and uh all the social justice warriors will claim that I want to objectify bunny rabbits by making them look like women.
+I'm just trying to introduce a non-political note here, but it'll probably go the way of Steve Martin's tweet about Carrie Fisher.

-Uh anyway, Warren, that's uh that's great.
+Anyway, Warren, that's great.

 Thank you.

-Thank you for calling thinks the Rockettes.
+Thank you for your call.

 You can see it.